bbawj/resume/resume.md

 ::::: {#right}

 Developed new features and maintained stability of an Android IoT payment application in **Java** and **Kotlin**.

+Profiled applications and implemented changes to reduce memory resource footprint.
 :::::
 :::::
 ::::: {#subheader}